eighties-cities/h24/README.md

 You have to standardize trip database and people database issued from origin-destination surveys with Rscritps located in src/main/R

-For Loire-Atlantique, let's use EDGT 2015 (open data available here https://www.data.gouv.fr/fr/datasets/enquete-deplacements-en-loire-atlantique-2/) and run the standardize_OD_NantesRegion.R script
+- For Loire-Atlantique, let's use EDGT 2015 (open data available here https://www.data.gouv.fr/fr/datasets/enquete-deplacements-en-loire-atlantique-2/) and run the standardize_OD_NantesRegion.R script

-For the entire Île-de-France région, use EGT 2010 (if you have access to data) and run the standardize_OD_ParisRegion.R script
+- For the entire Île-de-France région, use EGT 2010 (if you have access to data) and run the standardize_OD_ParisRegion.R script

-You should get two tables: H24_trip.csv & H24_ind.csv
+Whatever the region, you should get two tables: H24_trip.csv & H24_ind.csv

 ### Step 2.
 Aggregate OD data
 Secondly, run the generate_location.R script (located in src/main/R)